 As the general public is fast becoming aware of veteran illness caused by burn pits, pressure is mounting on the VA.
 The Airborne Hazards and Open Burn Pit Registry questionnaire first included dozens of questions about non-combat exposures like smoking, working in dusty offices, or dangerous hobbies, apparently trying to shift the blame onto other sources.
 But a more recent draft of the survey has been amended to remove some of these deflective questions.

-If you believe you have a health condition related to exposure to burn pit smoke, please call The Berry Law Firm at (888) 883-2483 or contact us online.
+If you believe you have a health condition related to exposure to burn pit smoke, please call Berry Law at (888) 883-2483 or contact us online.
 Our experienced team of veterans law attorneys can help you receive the benefits you deserve.

 Our monthly newsletter features about important and up-to-date veterans' law news, keeping you informed about the changes that matter.